discretize/discretize-guides/guides/what-should-i-play/index.md

 Outline:
 1. **META:** These builds perform best in a group.
 [Click here](/guides/meta-explained) to find more out about how and why the current fractal META works well.
 The META is designed to provide the fastest clear across all fractals.
+2. **Condi META:** These builds will perfom best in 100CM, but will fall off in faster groups on other encounters [Click here](/guides/meta-explained) to find more out about how and why the current fractal META works well.
-2. **OFFMETA:** Builds in this category can substitute builds of the META category, but will provide worse performance in an optimal scenario.
+3. **OFFMETA:** Builds in this category can substitute builds of the META category, but will provide worse performance in an optimal scenario.
-3. **OTHER:** These builds are played mostly for fun, to carry individuals or with niche uses like more cleave, boon generation and skips.
+4. **OTHER:** These builds are played mostly for fun, to carry individuals or with niche uses like more cleave, boon generation and skips.

 <Divider text="Meta builds"/>